 I recently saw a post on social media saying that it would be more helpful to throw postpartum showers instead of baby showers.

 Why?
 Mothers need more support at home adjusting to the new life in front of them.
 We need someone to come hold the baby so we can take the shower that’s been put off for 3 days.
 The dishes are piling up in the sink and the laundry is overflowing because we are the mercy of the baby at our breast or the baby that won’t let you put him down for sleep.

 Long ago we used to take care of our children together.
 All the women in the community would pitch in to get the daily chores completed.
 The care of someone’s child or baby was assumed by all.
 We were never alone in the day to day.
 We had a tribe.

 Find your tribe.
 Do not think if you have to ask for help it makes you incompetent or less of a mother.

 The birth of a child is bound to upset whatever normal routine you have.

-What worked before may not work now.
-That’s ok.
-Don’t try to fit into the mold of what your family looked like before.
-Again, find what works for you right now.
-If you can’t get dinner on the table, order out for now.
+You can’t get dinner on the table, order out for now.
 If you need to hire someone to help you get the house clean, do it.
-If getting out the door for church on Sunday morning is too much right now, watch online or find an afternoon/evening service.
+Can’t get out the door for church on Sunday morning?
+Watch online or find an afternoon/evening service.
 Don’t try to fit a round peg into a square hole.

 It won’t always be this way.
 This period when your baby is small and demands much of your time and attention doesn’t last forever.
 It just seems like it does when you are in the think of it.
 The days are long but the years are short.